aubreyerob07/myrepositore/README.md

 # myrepositore
-my name is aubrey and i like to draw hi
+My name is aubrey and i like drawing, painting, photography and filmaking.I also love writng